 4. Sage Smart Oven Pro

 This is a slightly different take on the theme in that it’s not a pizza oven as such.
 It is an oven, that goes without saying, but what it really acts as is a portable, small convection oven and grill, one that would perhaps be of great use in a smaller flat or student house.
 It’s made by Sage, who have a good collection of home and kitchen items, and it is compact and powerful, and also comes with 10 pre-set cooking functions that include a slow-cook option.
 It’s nice, but it’s also more than £150 at the time of writing, which puts it at the very high end of our budgets.

 So, does it do pizzas?
 Yes, it will, just as it will do any other kind of food that wants grilling or baking, but it’s not a dedicated pizza oven.
-It is, however, very popular and more than 200 people have made comments about it, most of which are favourable.
+It is, however, very popular and a lot have made comments about it, most of which are favourable.
 If you’re short of space it could be an ideal choice, and as there are no actual complaints across so many customers, all we can say is it’s very good for what it is.